walnutown/CodingInTheDeep/KnowledgeBase/root.md

   * StringBufer is synchronized, while StringBuilder is not.
   * StringBuilder provides an API compatible with StringBuffer, but with no guarantee of synchronization.
 This class is designed for use as a drop-in replacement for StringBuffer in places where the string buffer was being used by a single thread (as is generally the case).
 Where possible, it is recommended that this class be used in preference to StringBuffer as it will be faster under most implementations.

+* Private Constructor
+  * use cases: Singleton pattern, enum

+* TryCatchFinally
+  * The finally block always executes when the try block exits.
+  * the finally block is a key tool for preventing resource leaks
+  * Case that finally will execute:
+     * an unexpected exception occurs.
+     * return, continue, or break in try and catch, finally code will execute before return
+  * Case that finally will not execute:
+     * if the JVM exits while the try or catch code is being executed
+     * the thread executing the try or catch code is interrupted or killed
+     * forever loop in try or catch

 * Java has 8 primitive data types
     * type                                             | default value
     * byte: 2^8                                            | 0